bakpakin/Fennel/reference.md

 position of each form instead of the first.

 `-?>` and `-?>>`, the thread maybe macros, are similar to `->` & `->>`
-but they also do falsey checking after the evaluation of each threaded form.
-If the result is falsey then the threading stops and the result is returned. `-?>` splices the threaded value as the first argument, like `->`, and `-?>>` splices it into the last position, like `->>`.
+but they also do checking after the evaluation of each threaded form.
+If the result is false or nil then the threading stops and the result is returned. `-?>` splices the threaded value as the first argument, like `->`, and `-?>>` splices it into the last position, like `->>`.